Peanut Butter Suet Recipe

 1 cup plain flour

 Stir until well mixed.
+Add additional flour and/or cornmeal as needed to reach crumble consistency.
 Allow the mixture to cool and harden.
-Pack into a square tub to make suet blocks or crumble into small chunks for feeding bluebirds.
+Pack into a square tub to make suet blocks or crumble into small chunks for feeding on a plate.
 I store in refrigerator but also can be stored at room temperature.

-This suet is well liked by bluebirds, chickadees, titmice, nuthatches, wrens, woodpeckers, jays, thrashers, cardinals and towhees and can be served crumbled on a plate or packed into a suet container.
+This suet is well liked by bluebirds, chickadees, titmice, nuthatches, wrens, woodpeckers, jays, cardinals, towhees, yellow-rumped warblers and hermit thrushes when served crumbled on a plate or packed into a suet container.

-Bluebirds will accept the crumbled mixture after encountering it in the same dish with mealworms.
-Accidental eating of the suet crumbs in the haste to swallow mealworms enables bluebirds to recognize the suet as tasty food.
-I now see them carrying away suet from the feeder to eat on a limb.
+Bluebirds unfamiliar with the crumbled mixture will accept it after encountering it in the same dish with mealworms.
+Accidental eating of the suet crumbs in the haste to swallow mealworms enables bluebirds to recognize the suet as a tasty food.

 Important Note: